 - Proficiency in Maritime Security Awareness Certificate

 - Logged 3,000 miles + in a yacht while cruising at sea (power or sail).
 This must be on genuine cruises or passages, not short day trips.
-The candidate must have considerable time of actual vessel handling.
+The candidate must have a considerable amount of actual vessel handling time.

 - Thirty hours on watch at night underway as an active member of a yacht’s crew.

 It is important to understand that this course is not a beginner class and you are expected to arrive at the practical training week with a confident ability to handle a vessel in both good and poor weather conditions.
 Poor boat handling skills will put you under additional pressure during the week and use up you and other trainees valuable preparation time.

 The course consists of a theory course, a practical course and a practical examination.
 Completion of the theory course is a prerequisite for the live-aboard practical course, although they do not need to be taken in immediate succession.
 Despite this, it is recommended that the practical week is taken as soon as possible after the theory week, in order to ensure the information is as fresh as possible.

 This is am an intensive 6 day classroom-based course, composed of both assessment papers and written examinations.
 Prior knowledge, study and practical experience is required and candidates should not expect to learn everything in one week without some preparations.